pokeclicker/pokeclicker-wiki/data/Gems/overview_description.md

 Efectivity | Base Multiplier | Maxed multiplier
 :--- | :---: | ---:
-Inmune | 0.0x | 1.0x
+Immune | 0.0x | 1.0x
 Not very | 0.5x | 1.5x
 Neutral | 1.0x | 2.0x
 Very | 2.0x | 3.0x
-*Note: It is recommended to start improving inmune*
+*Note: It is recommended to start improving immune*

 This +1x is divided in 10 upgrade levels of +0.1x with increasing price: